GoodNox/Hello-world/README.md

 # Hello-world
-Something old for all coders but new for me
+Something old for all coders but new for me.
 I'm just studying how to code with HTML, CSS, JAVA SCRIPT and C languages.
 Pretty hard but so exiting